 The difference here though, is how it was achieved.
 In this instance there was the goal put forward to reduce the number of protective engine shrouds.
 This is an example of framing – identifying the engineering challenge that will be the focus.
 The number of shrouds was reduced by integrating many sensors and plumbing into the housing wall.
 This is an example of systemic thinking.
 By understanding how each part and subsystem interacts with others, opportunities can be found to harmonise all elements of the design.
 In this case, they could all use the same heat shield.
 In addition, parts were combined into one (via welding as opposed to bolted joints).
 Having fewer parts means a more compact and lighter design.
 But, in this case, and often in others, it means more difficult servicing.
 The judgment would have been made that the increased cost in servicing was less than the money made carrying more cargo.
 These competing needs can both be quantified – so, it would be expected that, first principles would have been used to establish the most profitable compromise.
 In summary:

 If you can’t recall the details of things like framing, systemic thing, and first principles, then take a listen here – it will take you 10 minutes.
 If you have any questions or thoughts about how engineering expertise was applied in these engines or about developing your own abilities, so you too could do that, then leave a comment or send me a message.
+Last time, I spoke about how we can sometimes limit our ability to reflect upon our engineering ability and how it might be affected by our background.
+This limitation is a result of, what I considered to be, saviourism.
+The text below is the post I mentioned, and promised I would share.
+Take a read and decide for yourself if it should be banned.

 THE GLOBAL ENGINEER - AND THE SKILLS THAT LET YOU CAN WORK ANYWHERE AND FOR ANYONE This blog is a summary of research conducted into how your background - cultural, economic, national, and organizational - can affect the way you think and behave as an engineer.
 It will then talk about how you can use this knowledge to develop universal skills that will allow you to be the perfect engineer for any role anywhere in the world.
 Even if you do not plan on changing roles, this information will help you improve your engineering capabilities.
 But first, to create context, what is currently known about engineering expertise needs to be covered.
 The expert engineer Much of the research into engineering expertise comes from research into design engineers.
 This is because they often have more definable tasks.
 But, they use the same skills as other engineers, and the findings are applicable to all.
 It’s just that design engineers make better “lab rats”.
 So what has this research found?
 There are three things the expert engineers do: